 - Several innovative approaches included the development of a strategy for MettelSat to address flood and climate change in the N'Djili and Kalamu Watersheds.
-In addition, work is being undertaken to rehabilitate several MettelSat buildings, including the MettelSat Headquarters and the building that houses technical functions for MettelSat in Kisangani.
-Furthermore, new meteorological and hydrological equipment was acquired to modernize the services provided by MettelSat to its clients.
+In addition, several MettelSat buildings were rehabilitated, including the MettelSat Headquarters and the building that houses technical functions for MettelSat in Kisangani.
+Furthermore, new meteorological and hydrological equipment was delivered to modernize the services provided by MettelSat to its clients.

 Partnerships and Coordination